subhohackerjh/-Online-Quiz-Platform/README.md

 	•	For Businesses: Training employees, compliance testing, or running knowledge checks with leaderboards to motivate learning.
 	•	For Communities/Events: Hosting fun trivia or hackathon challenges to keep participants engaged.

-This versatility means our platform isn’t limited to one industry—it can serve EdTech, HR, corporate L&D, event management, and even consumer trivia markets.
+This versatility means my platform isn’t limited to one industry—it can serve EdTech, HR, corporate L&D, event management, and even consumer trivia markets.

 ⸻